 INTJs are very picky about who they let into their lives.
-They usually have a few really close relationships that have survived a long time because of mutual respect and shared values.
-They may not be the first person to call for emotional support but they will be there to offer any number of logical solutions to a problem.
+They usually have a few close relationships that have survived a long time because of mutual respect and shared values.
+They may not be the first person to call for emotional support, but they will be there to offer logical solutions to a problem.
 Here are some characteristics of INFJ friendships:

-- When their friends need advice, it is likely to be highly rational and practical.
-This is especially helpful if they need an unvarnished opinion.
+- It will likely be highly rational and practical when their friends need advice.
+This is especially helpful if they need an objective opinion.

-- Given that they are goal-oriented themselves, they will encourage their friends in their pursuits.
+- Since they are goal-oriented, they will encourage their friends in their pursuits.

-For an INFJ, an ideal evening with a best friend would include a lot of one-on-one time and deep conversation.
-It would be even better if the INFJ could help their friend with a problem, like with a relationship or if they needed advice about starting a new business.
-For some ideal best friend time with an INTJ, they would both stay in to watch a movie and then discuss it.
+For an INFJ, an ideal evening with a best friend would include much one-on-one time and deep conversation.
+It would be even better if the INFJ could help their friend with a problem, like a relationship, or if they needed advice about starting a new business.
+For some ideal best-friend time with an INTJ, they would both stay in to watch a movie and discuss it.
 If there were silences now and again, it would be just fine.

 Like anyone else, INFJs and INTJs are both capable of getting angry.
 They handle the emotion very differently, however.

 It’s hard for many people to imagine a gentle and nurturing INFJ getting angry — maybe that’s because they do their best not to show it.
 For them, anger is often followed by self-doubt.
-While grappling with the feeling, they may wonder if they really have any right to be angry at all.
-Because the emotion itself makes them uncomfortable and embarrassed, they may attempt to keep it to themselves.
+While grappling with the feeling, they may wonder if they have any right to be angry.
+Because the emotion makes them uncomfortable and embarrassed, they may attempt to keep it to themselves.
 Here are some characteristics of INFJ anger:

 - If they are angry at someone, INFJs usually find it difficult to tell them so.

-- Sometimes when their anger doesn’t get expressed, it can turn inward and develop into depression.
+- Sometimes when their anger is not expressed, it can turn inward and develop into depression.

-Like with their other emotions, INTJs like to keep their anger in check.
-When angry, they will generally not rant and rave but will coolly address the situation, especially if they feel justified in doing so.
+Like their other emotions, INTJs like to keep their anger in check.
+When angry, they will generally not rant and rave but will coolly address the situation, especially if they feel justified.
 Here are some characteristics of INTJ anger:

 - It can take a lot to make an INTJ go from mild irritation to full-blown anger.

-- If someone is mad at them, an INTJ would most definitely like to know about it.
-They do not have a problem handing criticism.
+- If someone is mad at them, an INTJ would like to know about it.
+They do not have a problem handling criticism.

-If an INFJ and an INTJ each had a roommate who refused to clean up after themselves, the results would be totally different.
-The INFJ would be angry about having to live in a dirty space but would be sheepish about saying anything.
+If an INFJ and an INTJ had a roommate who refused to clean up after themselves, the results would be different.
+The INFJ would be angry about living in a dirty space but sheepish about saying anything.
 They would be fearful of hurting their roommate’s feelings.
 The INTJ would have no qualms about confronting the offending roommate.
-They would demand that changes must be made and certain standards of cleanliness be maintained.
+They would demand that changes be made, and specific standards of cleanliness be maintained.

 INFJs and INTJs share three cognitive functions and differ on one — feeling and thinking.
-That is enough of a variance to make them approach the world in very different ways.
-Still both personalities strive to be productive members of society and will ultimately make a positive impact on the world but in their own unique ways.
+That is enough of a variance to make them approach the world differently.
+Still, both personalities strive to be productive members of society and will ultimately positively impact the planet uniquely.